Malakpet: Transport

-The state-owned TSRTC runs the city bus service, connecting to all the major centres of the city.
+The state-owned TSRTC runs the city bus service, connecting the neighborhood to all the major centres of the city.
 All the buses running from Dilsukhnagar and Midhani bus depots pass through Malakpet.
-There is Malakpet metro station nearby.
+Malakpet metro station is nearby.
 Malakpet has an MMTS train station, which is used for commuting.
-The Nalgonda X Road connects the nearby busy areas of Dilsukhnagar and Saidabad and is a hub of huge traffic.
-It is also connected by Metro Train with two stations, one at Mahboob Mansion and another at the Malakpet MMTS railway station.
+The Nalgonda X Road connects the nearby busy areas of Dilsukhnagar and Sayeedabad and is a hub of huge traffic.
+It is also connected by Metro Train with two stations, one at Mahboob Mansion and the other at the Malakpet MMTS railway station.